pudly/schmopera-hugo/content/articles/thrilling-nights-szymanowski-orff-with-the-tso.md

 ---
-title: "Thrilling nights: Szymanowski & Orff with the TSO"
+title: "Thrilling nights: Szymanowski &amp; Orff with the TSO"
 ---

 The Toronto Symphony Orchestra finished up their Decades Project last night by presenting two masterworks: Szymanowski's Violin Concerto No. 2 and Orff's main d'oeuvre *Carmina Burana*.